encorelab/sailX/ckx/README.md

 This exposes the website on port 8181, and shared the rethinkdb_data in the local directory.
 If you don't share the data with a local directory, it will be wiped on each docker restart.

-Make sure that the versions of Horizon, rethinkdb js library, and RethinkDB match up.
+Make sure that the versions of Horizon, rethinkdb js library, and RethinkDB match up, newish version of npm (3.8.6)